What Is the Keto Diet?

 This diet promotes low carb, moderate protein, and high fat intake touting health benefits such as weight loss and improved overall health.
 It promotes an extremely low intake of carbs: about 30 grams per day.
 For the average American on a 2,000 calorie diet, this would be 120 calories of any type of carb per day.
 You can find carbohydrates in fruits, vegetables, grains, dairy, and legumes — which, when minimized in the diet, limits food choices dramatically.
 The distribution of macronutrients recommended is 5% carbohydrates, 25% protein, and 70% fat.

 The fats recommended include both unsaturated like avocado and fatty fish along with saturated like whole milk, sour cream, and mayonnaise.
 Flour, sugar, and other such carbs are not recommended on the plan.
-Fruits are eaten in very small amount, low carb vegetables are recommended, and nuts in moderation.
+Only lower carb fruits are recommended including apples, berries, and watermelon in small amounts, low carb vegetables are recommended, and lower carb nuts and seeds (like almonds, walnuts, macadamia nuts, flax seeds, pumpkin seeds) in moderation.

-The purpose of taking in so few carbs is to put your body in a state called ketosis.
+The purpose of taking in so few carbs is to put your body in a ketotic state.
 As carbs (AKA glucose) is the body’s primary source of energy, 30 grams of carbs runs out quickly forcing the body to utilize fat and some protein (or ketones made from fat) as a source of energy.
 When excess fat and protein is used for fuel, it creates an acidic environment in the blood, known as acidosis.
-Long-term acidosis can cause damage to your organs and is potentially deadly.
+Long-term keto-acidosis can cause damage to your organs and is potentially deadly.
 While in this state, the body acts as if it is in starvation mode and other side effects include headaches, fatigue, irritability, and loss of muscle mass.

 Although this diet eliminates added sugars, the plethora of protein and fats can cost you a pretty penny (avocados and meat aren’t cheap!).
 Further, it’s very tough to follow a diet with a maximum limit of 30 grams of carbs, which is equivalent to 2 slices of bread.

-This plan also eliminates many food groups, especially fruits and vegetables which have been shown to help lower the risk of chronic diseases like heart disease.
-The 2015 dietary guidelines found that 90% of Americans don’t eat the recommended amount of vegetables, while about 85% don’t eat the recommended amount of fruit.
+This plan also eliminates many food groups, especially most fruits, and there is a limit of low-carb vegetables which have been shown to help lower the risk of chronic diseases like heart disease.
+According to the Centers for Disease Control (CDC), only 1 in 10 adults take in the recommended daily amount of fruits and vegetables.
 Eliminating most fruit and vegetables also takes away many important vitamins, minerals, and phytonutrients that can help keep you healthy in the long run.

 - The diet has been shown to be effective with those with epilepsy to help reduce the number of seizures.
 These folks are very carefully monitored by a physician.